GSA-TTS/identity-handbook/_articles/appdev-feature-flags.md

 ### Enabling a feature flag

-A new feature flag is expected to be disabled by default in production.
+A new feature flag is expected to be disabled by default in the `production` section of the config.
 You can then enable it in specific deployed environments using [`app-s3-secret`][app-s3-secret].

 Refer to [Environment Descriptions][environment-descriptions] to understand the purpose of each environment, and when it might make sense to enable a feature in that environment.